erikw/tmux-powerline/README.md

 # Debugging
-Some segments might not work on your system for various reasons such as missing programs or different versions not having the same options.
-To find out which segment is not working it may help to enable the debug setting in `~/.config/tmux-powerline/config.sh`.
+Some segments might not work on your system for various reasons, such as missing programs or different versions not having the same options.
+To find out which segment is not working, it may help to enable the debug setting in `~/.config/tmux-powerline/config.sh`.

 Next step would be to enable the error logging in general or even with a scope, see `TMUX_POWERLINE_ERROR_LOGS_ENABLED` and `TMUX_POWERLINE_ERROR_LOGS_SCOPES` in your config.

-However this may not be enough to determine the error so you can inspect all executed bash commands (will be a long output) by doing
+However, this may not be enough to determine the error, so you can inspect all executed bash commands (will be a long output) by doing

 ```shell
 bash -x powerline.sh (left|right)
 ```

-To debug smaller portions of code, say if you think the problem lies in a specific segment, insert these lines at the top and bottom of the relevant code portions e.g. inside a function:
+To debug smaller portions of code, say if you think the problem lies in a specific segment, insert these lines at the top and bottom of the relevant code portions e.g., inside a function:

 ```bash
 set -x